Tya Arifin: Activism

 In August 2019, Tya was appointed by Hospital Kuala Lumpur (HKL) as the 2019 Breastfeeding Celebrity Icon.
 She said of her appointment: "It is an honour and a source of pride for me to receive this recognition.
 HKL knows how my journey as a mother who is determined to breastfeed her child has been.
 It is indirectly a great responsibility for me to disseminate correct information to the public,".

 Personal life

 She married Malaysian businessman, Asyraf Khalid who is also the third child of Khalid Mohamad Jiwa and stepdaughter of Siti Nurhaliza on 1 November 2015 and blessed with a son named Arif Jiwa who was born on 31 March 2017.
 The couple divides their time between Jakarta, Indonesia and Kuala Lumpur, Malaysia.

 In January 2019, Tya announced the birth of her second child.
-On 8 May, she and her husband, Asyraf, were blessed with their second child, their eldest daughter named Azzahra Jiwa, making the couple have two children.
+On 8 May, she and her husband, Asyraf, were blessed with their second child, a girl named Azzahra Jiwa.